A/textr/readme.md

 easy to support even if one of them will be broken or useless for you.
 Also you can easily create new one.
 Don’t be scared.

+## Idea behind textr

+Typography for everybody!
+At the same time it’s impossible to create one ideal typographic engine.
+It doesn’t work this way.
+What we can do with it?
+We can easily create and maintain small, simple, full-tested and single responsible modules.
+After this we can compose bunch of these well done modules for every specific situation we need, and everybody will be happy with it’s own ideal text transformer.

 ## Install